Proto-Esperanto: The Neo-Jewish language of ca. 1879

-Klajne zaĥ(e)n zejt men bejser fin nunt(e)r, groose – fin vat(e)r.
-Ojs [~ os] kale, vider mod.

 The of 1878

 As a child, Zamenhof had the idea to introduce an international auxiliary language for communication between different nationalities.
 He originally wanted to revive some form of simplified Latin or Greek, but as he grew older he came to believe that it would be better to create a new language for his purpose.
 During his teenage years he worked on a language project until he thought it was ready for public demonstration.
 On December 17, 1878 (about one year before the first publication of Volapük), Zamenhof celebrated his 19th birthday and the birth of the language with some friends, who liked the project.
 Zamenhof himself called his language Lingwe Uniwersala (Universal Language).

 W is used for v.
 Otherwise, all modern Esperanto letters are attested apart from those with diacritics (ĉ, ĝ, ĥ, ĵ, ŝ, ŭ).
 Known verb forms are present -á, imperative -ó, infinitive -are.
 Nouns were marked by -e in the singular and -es in the plural; the article was singular la and plural las.
 It appears that there was no accusative case, and that stress was as in modern Esperanto, except when marked, as in -á and -ó.

 Only four lines of the Lingwe uniwersala stage of the language from 1878 remain, from an early song that Zamenhof composed: